 I would like to again give thanks to all of our customers.
-We know you have a choice, and the entire organization appreciates the fact that you have chosen us to service your waste collection needs.
+We know you have a choice and we appreciate the fact that you have chosen us to service your waste collection needs.

-To our employees, who work very hard every day to get the job done, thank you!
+To our employees - the drivers, helpers, mechanics, service technicians, office staff, managers - our ENTIRE TEAM, who work very hard every day to get the job done, thank you!

-Finally, I would like to thank to our shareholders and Directors, for their trust in me and the Management Team, and we look forward to new and exciting challenges in the years to come.
+Finally, I would like to thank our shareholders and Directors for their trust in me and the Management Team.
+We look forward to new and exciting challenges in the years to come.